 Daily Physical Activity (DPA) was mandated by the Ontario Ministry of Education in 2005 (P/PM 138) and requires all elementary students to have a minimum of twenty minutes of moderate to vigorous physical activity each day during instructional time.

-PLAY Program (Peer Leadership for Active Youth)
+PLAY Program (Peer Leadership Active Youth)

 The PLAY program offers leadership training for students in grades five to eight who, once trained, teach interactive and co-operative games to students in kindergarten to grade three at recess.
 This program promotes positive spaces for learning and play by enhancing student leadership skills, promoting inclusivity of all students on the playground, increasing physical activity opportunities and enhancing social skills and overall mental well-being.

 The Handbook for PLAY Leader Champions is made up of five sections to guide leaders and junior students through a half day training session.
 There is also a Handbook for PLAY Program Student Leaders that provides information and skill building through interactive activities where students learn about leadership, teamwork, conflict resolution, communication and respect.
 Following the training, student PLAY leaders implement their new skills while they lead active and fun games on the playground.
-To request PLAY resources for your school, please contact your York Region Public Health Nurse or call York Region Health Connection at 1 800 361-5653, TTY 1-866-252-9933.

 York Region Public Health’s PLAY program links to elementary school curriculum expectations and supports the development of positive climates for learning in the York Region District School Board and the York Catholic District School Board.

-For more information on the pause to PLAY challenge, please email York Region Public Health School Services at: @email
+For more information on the Pause to Play Challenge, please email York Region Public Health School Services at @email